Bee Removal Services

 Live Bee Hive Removal

-We also offer Live Bee Hive Removal Services because we feel it is important to save honeybees whenever possible.
-Through the use of specialized bee vacs we can safely extract the hive from your structure and then transport the bees to our own apiary or to another local apiary.
+We also offer Live Bee Hive Removal Services because we feel it is important to save honey bees whenever possible.
+Through the use of specialized bee vacs, we can safely extract the hive from any structure and transport the bees to a local apiary.

-Little Giant Beekeepers & Bee Removal Specialists offers a turn-key service.
-If the bees reside in your home, we will cut open the area, dig out all the bees, wax, honey and larvae.
-The area is then washed with soap and water and filled with insulation.
-Finally we replace any materials taken from your home, leaving it exactly as we found it.
+Little Giant Beekeepers & Bee Removal Specialists also offers a turn-key service.
+If the bees reside inside your home, we will cut open the area, dig out all the bees, wax, honey, and larvae.
+We wash the area with soap and water.
+Then, we refill the space with insulation.
+Finally, we replace any materials taken from your home, leaving it exactly as we found it.

 All beehive removals are guaranteed with a two-year warranty.
 Please call a professional at the first sign of a bee infestation to avoid this problem.

-European and Southern yellow jackets are smaller than honeybees, but differ because they are hairless, very fast and feed on other insects instead of flowers.
-They also have a very painful bite in addition to their ability to sting repeatedly.
-You’ll notice them more in the fall and they are commonly found in woodpiles, burrowed in the ground or in the little weep holes around your home.
+European and Southern yellow jackets are smaller than honey bees but differ because they are hairless, fast, and feed on other insects instead of flowers.
+Their bite is also more painful and they can sting you repeatedly.
+They’re more active in the fall and are commonly found in woodpiles, burrowed in the ground, or the little weep holes around your home.

 Most species of Carpenter Bees are entirely black.
 They prefer to make their nests in old wooden objects that are unpainted or unstained.
 They will tunnel into roof eaves and overhangs, window sills, railings, fences, bamboo, even lawn furniture.
 Carpenter bees do not eat the wood.
 They will use it to build partitions in their nests then discard the rest.
 One can identify a Carpenter Bee problem by the little piles of sawdust around the entrance to their nest.